typesafehub/conductr-doc/src/main/play-doc/developer/CreatingBundles.md

 BundleKeys.diskSpace := 5.MB
 ```

 You'll note that the international standards for supporting [binary prefixes](http://en.wikipedia.org/wiki/Binary_prefix), as in `MiB`, is supported.
+If not specified, the bundle's role defaults to `web`.

 Also note that while `BundleKeys.memory` is honored, the other two are ignored by ConductR when running in standalone mode i.e. when not running on a resource provider such as [Mesos](http://mesos.apache.org/).
 However it is good practice to specify these parameters, and future ConductR releases may indeed honor them.